felipegb94/WISC-SinglePhoton3DData/README.md

 Edit  `io_dirpaths.json` file to set the `data_base_dirpath` variable to the directory where you want your data to be downloaded.
 By default it will download to `./data`.
 ## Raw Timestamp Data

+**Note:** Instead of the raw timestamp data you can download the raw histogram images obtained by loading the timestamps and assembling them into a single 3D histogram image.
+If you prefer to directly deal with the histogram images skip to the next section

 You can download the raw timestamp data using the `download_raw_timestamp_data.py` script.
 This script only downloads a single scan at a time.
 Each scan file is between 1-8GB in size.
 To change the scan that is downloaded edit the `scene_id` variable inside `download_raw_timestamp_data.py`.

 For more information about the data folder content that is downloaded for each scan see `README_RawDataInfo.md`.

-Alternatively, instead of the raw timestamp data you can download the raw histogram images obtained by loading the timestamps and assembling them into a single 3D histogram image.
-If you prefer to directly deal with the histogram images skip to the next section

 ### Computing Histograms from Raw Timestamp Data